6 Tips for Finding the Right Influencer for your Brand

 5) Engagement

-No matter the size of the following, take time to read through comments and reactions to an influencer's posts (and not just note the amount of 'likes').
+No matter the size of the following, take time to read through comments and reactions to an influencer's posts (and not just note the number of 'likes').
 Typically, the right influencer for your business will have gained their followers because they have the three key traits mentioned above, as well as authentic, engaging content that appeals to their audience.
-If you see posts with a lot of likes, but that have no comments (or comments that are clearly other accounts trolling for business), then this may not be the right 'influencer' for your brand.
+If you see posts with a lot of likes, but that have no comments (or comments that are clearly from other accounts trolling for business), then this may not be the right 'influencer' for your brand.

 6) Brand Values